 WATER LEAK AT THE SHED/GARAGE

 Bill Brown (BJB Construct and Erect) recommended putting a spicket outside of the building.
-He will get us a big on taking care of this issue.
+He will get us a big bid on taking care of this issue.
 A one-call will need to be done.

 NEW BUSINESS